 Medical experts believe that the main cause of this is a dysfunction in the release of dopamine — a neurotransmitter that plays a key role in the area of the brain responsible for the release of oxytocin, the ‘feel-good’ molecule.
 In some people with Asperger syndrome — as well as other forms of autism — dopamine levels are significantly low.

 CBD has been shown to help treat addictive behavior by optimizing the release of dopamine, allowing people to experience the body’s reward response without requiring excessive stimulation.

 In addition to stress- and anxiety-related conditions, it’s not uncommon for people with autism and Asperger syndrome to also experience psychological (specifical mood) disorders.
 The most common are:

 - Severe depression

 - Bipolar disorder

-Many of these conditions are influenced in some way through serotonin activity in the brain.
+Many of these conditions are influenced in some way by serotonin activity in the brain.

 Clinical trials have shown that CBD can potentially be used to reduce hyperactivity of the serotonin receptors and has similar effects to lithium, which is a common pharmaceutical mood-stabilizing medication.
 It has also been shown to be an effective treatment for people with psychosis disorders such as schizophrenia.